epfl-lasa/kuka-lwr-ros/README.md

 # Concept

-This package was implemented according to the following design decisions
+This package was implemented according to the following design decisions:
-*  Seperate user specific policy implementations (search policy, grasping policy) from the actual robot controllers.
+*  Seperate user specific policy implementations (search policy, grasping policy, etc..) from the actual robot controllers.
+*  User policies send commands

+There are a three different interfaces to control the robot those are; 1) position, 2) impedance, and 3) effort.
+To reliably control the robot these controllers have to be running at least 1000Hz.

 ![alt text](readme/concept.png "Description goes here")